GIfatahTH/states_rebuilder/examples/004-countdown_timer/README.md

 # Using `OnSetStateListener`

 The approach we have followed, we use `onSetState` callback to execute side effect locally.
-By locally I mean that each `setValue` handles its own `onSetState`.
+By locally I mean that each `setState` handles its own `onSetState`.

 We can handle side effects globally using `OnSetStateListener`.